 facility in Pennsylvania, and the start date, along with a copy of the first page of the most

-2. Military affiliated students covered in Section II above should submit the documentation
+2. Military affiliated students covered in the Paragraph (6) above should submit the documentation

-2. All other students may challenge their non-resident classification by filing a written
+3. All other students may challenge their non-resident classification by filing a written petition

 accordance with the appeal procedures.
 Following that decision, a student may, within